How Do You Find The Ratio Of The Perimeter

 A ratio is a way of comparing two or more quantities.
 It expresses the relative sizes of these quantities.
 Ratios can be written in several ways:

-- As a fraction: For example, the ratio of a to b can be written as a/b.
+• As a fraction: Take this: the ratio of a to b can be written as a/b.

-Ratios are powerful tools because they allow us to compare quantities regardless of their absolute sizes.
-For example, the ratio of 1:2 is the same as the ratio of 5:10 or 100:200.
+Ratios are powerful tools because they let us compare quantities regardless of their absolute sizes.
+As an example, the ratio of 1:2 is the same as the ratio of 5:10 or 100:200.
 They all represent the same proportional relationship.

 Finding the Ratio of Perimeters: The Core Concept